nrkno/dotnetskolen/README_EN.md

     let value(Title title) = title
 ```

-Here we see that we have defined title as a separate type `Title`, which is a "single case union" type with a private constructor.
-Next we have the `isTitleValid` function as we defined it in [step 5](#step-5---unit-tests-for-domain-model).
+Above, we see that we have defined title as a separate type `Title`, which is a "single case union" type with a private constructor.
+Next we have the `isTitleValid` function as we defined it in [step 5](#step-5---unit-tests-for-the-domain-model).
 Finally we have the `Title` module with the `create` and `value` functions.

-> Note that the `isTitleValid` function above is the same as before, just that it has switched places.
+> Note that the `isTitleValid` function above is the same as before, only that it has switched places.
 You can remove the `isTitleValid` function that was previously defined in `Domain.fs`.

 ###### Update transmission

-Now that we have created a separate type for the title of a submission, we can use it in our `Submission` type in `Domain.fs`:
+Now that we have created a separate type for the title of a transmissions, we can use it in our `Transmission` type in `Domain.fs`:

 ```f#
 type Transmission = {